 The Victoria Line's origins can be traced back to the Second World War, but it finally opened in stages following between 1968 and 1971.

-It was the first deep-level Underground line to be built across central London since the early 1900s and made history by becoming the world's first automatic rail way with the drivers operating the trains by buttons.
+It was the first deep-level Underground line to be built across central London since the early 1900s and made history by becoming the world's first automatic rail way with the drivers operating the

 Mr Collier said: “The Victoria Line was called “the driverless train”.
 People were nervous about using it because they thought it didn't have a driver.”